Gordie Howe International Bridge: Opposition

 In 2012, Moroun spent more than promoting a proposed amendment to the Michigan Constitution that, had it passed, would have required approval of both the voters of Detroit and the voters of Michigan in statewide elections to build the bridge.
 NPR affiliate network Michigan Public aired a story on November 2, four days before the vote, which indicated the amendment's "seemingly neutral language masks a very specific—and bitter—political battle".
 The ballot proposal was defeated by a 60 percent to 40 percent margin, paving the way for the project to proceed.

-In the 2010s, Moroun undertook several lawsuits alleging that the 2013 crossing agreement was illegal (and should not have been approved by the U.S. State Department), as well as alleging that they had exclusive rights to a span connecting Detroit to Windsor.
+In the 2010s, Moroun undertook several lawsuits alleging that the 2013 crossing agreement was illegal (and should not have been approved by the US State Department), as well as alleging that they had exclusive rights to a span connecting Detroit to Windsor.
 In 2015, the Supreme Court of the United States declined to hear a challenge by Moroun regarding the choice of location for the bridge.
 In June 2016, the last of these lawsuits by Moroun was dismissed, allowing the project to continue.

-In 2018, the company aired television ads on Fox & Friends asking President Donald Trump to cancel the project.
-Instead, in December 2019, Trump signed the first U.S. funding, allocating up to $15 million, for customs and border protection for the bridge into law.
+In 2018, the company aired television ads on Fox & Friends asking Trump to cancel the project.
+Instead, in December 2019, Trump signed the first US funding, allocating up to $15 million, for customs and border protection for the bridge into law.
 In May 2018, the Michigan Court of Appeals ruled against Moroun's attempt to stop expropriations on the Michigan side of the river, allowing construction of the bridge to begin.
 Further efforts by Moroun to prevent construction were denied in June 2020.

 In July 2020, Matty Moroun died aged 93, with his family maintaining their ownership of the Ambassador Bridge.
 In 2022, the Detroit Free Press reported that Moroun's family were preparing a case for damages, following the acquisition of properties by eminent domain for bridge construction.